aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 **Mapbox GL JS**: A high-performance JavaScript mapping library utilizing GPU-accelerated rendering and vector tile streaming.
 Mapbox GL excels at visualizing large polygon datasets (such as the 73,000 census tracts used in this project) through progressive level-of-detail rendering and supports advanced features including 3D terrain, building extrusions, and custom camera angles.
 Its powerful style specification language would have eliminated many of the manual positioning workarounds required in Plotly.
 However, implementing Mapbox GL would necessitate a multi-language codebase with separate backend API development for geocoding and spatial operations.

 **Leaflet**: A lightweight (~40KB) JavaScript mapping library prioritizing simplicity and broad browser compatibility.
-Leaflet's extensive plugin ecosystem provides ready-made solutions for drawing tools, marker clustering, and layer controls—features that required extensive custom development in the Plotly implementation.
+Leaflet's extensive plugin ecosystem provides ready-made solutions for drawing tools, marker clustering, and layer controls-features that required extensive custom development in the Plotly implementation.
 The library's intuitive API and touch-friendly mobile interactions would address responsive design limitations encountered with absolute positioning.
 A Leaflet-based implementation could integrate with Dash via the Dash-Leaflet wrapper, maintaining some Python-centric workflow while accessing advanced mapping capabilities.

 **D3.js**: A low-level JavaScript visualization library offering complete pixel-level control over every visual element.
 D3's geographic projection systems (d3-geo) and sophisticated data-join patterns would enable highly optimized custom rendering strategies, such as canvas-based drawing for census tracts instead of SVG elements.
 This approach could significantly improve performance but would require 2-3× more development time.
 D3 combined with Leaflet for basemap infrastructure represents a powerful architecture but necessitates JavaScript expertise and separate backend API development for Python-based geospatial processing.

 **Folium**: A Python library that generates Leaflet.js maps, offering a bridge between Python data processing and advanced web mapping features.
 Folium maintains Python-based development while accessing Leaflet's performance optimizations and plugin ecosystem.
 However, Folium provides limited interactive callback support compared to Dash, making dynamic features like radius slider updates and click-triggered information panels more challenging to implement.

 However, due to project time constraints and the learning curve associated with these JavaScript-based frameworks, the team was unable to explore these options thoroughly.
-The decision to continue with Plotly/Dash was pragmatic—leveraging existing team expertise to deliver a functional prototype within the available timeline.
+The decision to continue with Plotly/Dash was pragmatic-leveraging existing team expertise to deliver a functional prototype within the available timeline.
 Implementing any JavaScript-based alternative would have required separating backend (Flask/FastAPI for geocoding, distance calculations, and spatial queries) from frontend visualization, essentially doubling the architectural complexity.
 Future iterations of this dashboard could benefit from evaluating these alternatives, particularly for production deployments requiring mobile responsiveness, advanced cartographic controls, or improved performance with large geographic datasets.

 ---

 ## Conclusion

 The Geo-Equity Index Dashboard leverages Plotly and Dash to communicate multi-dimensional environmental health risk data through layered choropleth representations, dynamic filtering mechanisms, and context-aware information displays.
-The pure-Python implementation enabled rapid prototyping in a single unified codebase—an approach that would have required significantly more code distributed across multiple languages (JavaScript, HTML, CSS, Python) with traditional web frameworks.
+The pure-Python implementation enabled rapid prototyping in a single unified codebase-an approach that would have required significantly more code distributed across multiple languages (JavaScript, HTML, CSS, Python) with traditional web frameworks.

 Nevertheless, the implementation revealed limitations inherent to adapting general-purpose visualization libraries for specialized geospatial applications.
 Specific challenges emerged in three areas: hover text formatting, click event disambiguation, and spatial information panel positioning.
 These required custom workarounds that exposed gaps in Plotly's abstraction layer for mapping-specific requirements.
 Additionally, performance constraints with large polygon datasets (>10,000 features) highlighted computational tradeoffs compared to specialized mapping libraries employing vector tile architectures and progressive rendering strategies.
 Research into alternatives including Mapbox GL JS, Leaflet, and D3.js revealed these JavaScript-based libraries offer superior performance and cartographic features, but at the cost of increased architectural complexity and multi-language development requirements.